milesj/build-tool-config/README.md

 This library provides binaries that can be consumed per project, they are.

 * `build-lib` - Builds the library using Babel.
+* `bundle-lib` - Bundles the library into a single file using Rollup.
 * `run-linter` - Lints files using ESLint.
 * `run-tests` - Runs unit tests using Jest.
 * `run-coverage` - Runs unit test code coverage using Jest.